FakharCh24/Farmgate_Finance/docs/blueprint.md

 - FAQ Section: Implement an accordion-style FAQ section with 10 questions and detailed answers.
 - Basic Pages: Include basic 'About', 'Terms and Conditions', and 'Login/Register' pages with simple content and form UIs.
 - Footer Design: Design a footer containing company information, contact details (email and phone), social media links, and repeated navigation links.
-- AI-Powered Scenario Tool: AI Tool: Implement an AI-powered feature on the home page to generate personalized financial scenarios based on user input.
-An LLM is used as a tool, that uses a current risk model to produce these scenarios.

 ## Style Guidelines: